 This serum was created to address the look of dry, dull skin both instantly and over time, and I’ve gotta tell you—it works.
 The aloe-spiked formula is soothing and cooling, and it dries to a velvety finish that wears well under makeup.
 This is one I will be sad to run out of.

 I’ll be the first to admit I’m a sucker for all things fragrance and aromatherapy, but this scented balm has burrowed so deep into my heart I fear I’ll be lost once it runs out.
 A mix of uplifting notes (feat. pink grapefruit, green mandarin, neroli), you’re meant to dash it over pulse points when you need a pick-me-up.
 I’ve become accustomed to using it as a meditation tool as it helps me focus.

 I would do just about anything to have Rosie Huntington-Whiteley’s lips, including save for a ticket to the UK in order to shop this lipstick from her makeup line for Marcs & Spencer.
 Happily, I now don’t have to—the UK Byrdie team sent it to me along with a handful of other items I will cherish for all time.
 It may not magic me into RHW but it does give me a little extra pout, and I’m good with that.

-Una Brennan is kind of a big deal in the UK so I’m not totally surprised that I am stuck on her facial cleansing oil.
-Made from nourishing avocado, raspberry and carrot oils, it dissolves grime (even waterproof makeup and sunscreen), and leaves skin clean and supple.
+Una Brennan is kind of a big deal in the UK so I’m not totally surprised that I am stuck on the facial cleansing oil from her brand Super Facialist.
+Made from nourishing avocado, raspberry and carrot oils, it dissolves grime (even waterproof makeup and sunscreen) and leaves skin clean and supple.